 Can a person do a brevet series without joining RUSA?

-Absolutely.
-The ACP's rules specifically state that participation in a brevet is not contingent on any affiliation.
-We at RUSA are dedicated to encouraging randonneuring by anyone, no matter what their affiliation or nationality.
+RUSA membership is required, for insurance reasons.
+RUSA insurance covers your brevet rides.
+That said, we at RUSA are dedicated to encouraging randonneuring by anyone, no matter what their affiliation or nationality.
 For example, imagine a British rider with a busy work-related travel schedule trying to earn his SR medal.
 He could do a brevet in England, one in France, another in America, and his final one in Canada.
 The results from all the various events go to the ACP in France, which issues brevets numbers validating a BRM ride.
 Once each ride is validated by the ACP, the approved card(s) with the validating brevet sticker is returned to the rider.
 One's national affiliation is not a consideration in these matters, nor where they did their brevets.
 What matters most is that they be ACP-approved BRM brevets and that the rider successfully finished each event inside the appropriate time limit, as noted on their brevet card.

 When I show up for a brevet, particularly one in another region or country, how will the RBA know I've done the previous distance successfully?

 If you are a member in good standing of RUSA your brevet results will be available online as soon as they are processed.

 Do I need to belong to a local club in order to do brevets?

 Participation in brevets is open to all amateur cyclists.
 Local clubs may limit participation in their brevets to club members (for insurance purposes) so long as they make membership available to any amateur cyclist regardless of their other affiliations.

 Is there any special recognition for those of us who ride two years of brevets in a row?